-There appears to be some concerns relating to absolute freedom of opinion and expression; peaceful assembly and association.
-These appear to relate mainly to the absolute independence of the media; and protection of human rights defenders and journalists.
-The following recommendations, for example, are to be further examined:
+The following recommendations were accepted in March 2016, following review:

-144.80.
-Review the News Media Law and the Printing and Publication Enterprise Law of 2014, in consultation with media representatives, in order to bring it in conformity with international standards regarding freedom of expression (Belgium);

-144.84.
-Take concrete steps to promote and protect the right of peaceful assembly, in line with international human rights law and standards (Brazil);
+- 144.80.
+Review the News Media Law and the Printing and Publication Enterprise Law of 2014, in consultation with media representatives, in order to bring it in conformity with international standards regarding freedom of expression (Belgium); - 144.81.
+Consider reviewing the News Media Law as well as the Printing and Publication Enterprise Law of 2014 in conformity with international human rights standards in order to enhance freedom of speech in the country (Ghana); - 144.84.
+Take concrete steps to promote and protect the right of peaceful assembly, in line with international human rights law and standards (Brazil); - 144.31.

-144.31.
 Ensure that human rights agencies, including the Myanmar National Human Rights Commission and the Myanmar Press Council, are able to function as effective and independent agencies (Thailand);

-144.82.
-Ensure the protection of human rights defenders (Chile);

-144.83.
-Create and maintain a safe and enabling environment for civil society, human rights defenders and journalists (Norway);

-8. Release of political prisoners
+3.1.8.
+Release of political prisoners

-The following recommendation enjoyed the support of the Myanmar government: 143.65.
+The following recommendation enjoyed the support of the Myanmar government:

+143.65.
 Continue releasing political prisoners and re-launch the joint Government/civil society committee (France);